cnpm/cnpm/README.md

   --userconfig=$HOME/.mynpmrc'
 ```

-## Install with orginal npm cli
+## Install with original npm cli

 cnpm using [npminstall](https://github.com/cnpm/npminstall) by default.
-If you don't like symlink mode for `node_modules`, you can change the installer to orginal npm.
+If you don't like symlink mode for `node_modules`, you can change the installer to original npm.
-But you will lose the fatest install speed.
+But you will lose the fastest install speed.

 ```bash
 $ cnpm i --by=npm react-native